-Dr. Carrera also demonstrates a strong record of service and leadership across Argonne.
+Dr. Carrera demonstrates a strong and proven record of service and leadership across Argonne.
 She served as co-chair of the Energy and Global Security Directorate (EGS) Diversity, Equity, and Inclusion (DEI) Council while the council transitioned from a largely independent working group to an advisory council working in close cooperation with the EGS Associate Laboratory Director and the EGS Leadership Team.
 Many of the DEI accomplishments under her leadership have permeated the Laboratory — most notably her focus on establishing psychological safety as a foundation for further DEI improvements and programmatic innovations.
-She also served on leadership search committees at multiple levels of the Laboratory, co-chaired the Distinguished Fellowship Review Committee for recruiting outstanding early-career scientists and engineers to Argonne, and served on the Organizing Committee for Argonne’s Science Careers in Search of Women conference for high school students.
+She also served on numerous leadership search committees at multiple levels of the Laboratory, co-chaired the Distinguished Fellowship Review Committee for recruiting outstanding early-career scientists and engineers to Argonne, and served on the Organizing Committee for Argonne’s Science Careers in Search of Women conference for high school students.
 She is a member of Argonne’s Learning Advisory Council.

 Dr. Carrera earned her Master of Science and Ph.D. degrees in Chemistry from the University of Chicago and her Bachelor of Science in Chemistry from Carroll College.
 She successfully completed the Booth School of Business’ Strategic Laboratory Leadership Program and is a Prosci® Certified Change Practitioner.
 She is an alumnus of the Department of Energy’s Oppenheimer Science & Energy Leadership Program.